TNMP Power Outages (Texas New Mexico Power) | Utility

 • Review the number of Texas-New Mexico power outages in your area by zip codes and community names

-• View road maps, satellite, and 3-D Streetside views for a more in-depth experience
+• View road maps, satellite, and 3-D Streetside views for an in-depth experience

 • See the estimated date and time of electricity restoration, such as in this example:

-Electricity Rates: If you are on a variable energy rate plan such as a month-to-month plan, a wholesale rate or an index rate plan that floats with the market, you can cut bill surprises by signing up for a fixed-rate plan from the best light companies operating in the Texas-New Mexico Power zone on our home page.
-Use this guide to determine whether or not an energy plan is an appropriate match for your home based on consideration of your energy usage.
+Electricity Rates: If you’re on a variable energy rate plan such as a month-to-month plan, a wholesale rate or an index rate plan that floats with the market, you can cut bill surprises by signing up for a fixed-rate plan from the best light companies operating in the Texas-New Mexico Power zone on our home page.

-Texas Energy Promo Code Deals: Due to our strong bargaining power with energy providers, we are able to offer exclusive energy discount codes (also called referral codes and promo codes) that allow you to receive discounted energy rates with the best providers in Texas.
+Texas Energy Promo Code Deals: Due to our strong bargaining power with energy providers, we’re able to offer exclusive energy discount codes that give you access to discounted energy rates from the best providers in Texas.

-What to do in The Event of a Power Outage?
+What to do in during a power outage?

-• Check with others in your neighborhood or area to see if the Texas-New Mexico power outage is not just your home.
+• Check with your neighbors to see if the TNMP power outage is not just your home.

-• Electrical surges that occur after outages can destroy electronic devices — so it’s a smart idea to unplug devices after an outage.
+• Electrical surges that occur after outages can destroy electronic devices, so unplug devices after an outage.

-• Find another location or place to stay in case of a dire need for heating or cooling.
+• Find another place to stay in case of a dire need for heating or cooling.

 • Keep your refrigerator and freezer closed at all times.

-The immediate action you should take in the event of a Texas-New Mexico power outage is to disconnect all of your devices until the outage is fixed.
-Then, find the corresponding TDU phone number to contact based on your location.
+After unplugging your devices, consider calling your TDU to determine the status of the outage.
 For real time updates, check the TNMP Outage Map.
-After you have completed the steps above, you should move to a different place if you are in need of cooling or heating.
+After completing the steps above, you should move to a different place if you’re in need of cooling or heating.

 If you own a generator, move it away from your home and keep it a good distance from doors and windows.
 If you live in a rural area and depend on your generator for energy, have an extra supply of fuel that you can use for emergencies.

-Texas-New Mexico Power Move-in Information for Starting your Electric Service
+Texas-New Mexico Power Move-in Info for Starting Service

 Below is useful information for moving into houses with an existing meter and without a meter in TNMP’s service areas.